newrelic/nri-flex/docs/basic-tutorial.md

 - Learn more about the Flex configuration schema in [Configure Flex](/basics/configure.md).
 - Read about the [url](/apis/url.md) and [commands](/apis/command.md) APIs and how to create Flex integrations with them.
 - See the [list of supported functions](/basics/functions.md) to understand what Flex is capable of.
+- Read our [Troubleshooting guide](troubleshooting.md) if you're having issues with Flex configuration files or Flex integrations.